YikaiZhang95/torchkm/README.md

 [![tests](https://github.com/YikaiZhang95/torchkm/actions/workflows/tests.yml/badge.svg)](https://github.com/YikaiZhang95/torchkm/actions/workflows/tests.yml)
 [![docs](https://github.com/YikaiZhang95/torchkm/actions/workflows/docs.yml/badge.svg)](https://github.com/YikaiZhang95/torchkm/actions/workflows/docs.yml)

+**TorchKM** is a GPU-accelerated PyTorch-based library for **kernel machines** including kernel SVM with a focus on fast and integrated **train + tune** workflows.

-**A fast, GPU-native, calibrated classifier for tabular data that your code — or your AI agent — can call, and verify.**
+**It delivers GPU-native and calibrated classifier for tabular data that your code, or your AI agent, can call, and verify.**

 You give it a table of rows and labels.
-It trains *and* tunes a kernel model in one call, on your GPU, and hands back a **calibrated probability** for each prediction.
-The result isn't a heuristic — it's the **exact, provably best solution** for the objective you asked for.
-That makes it something a program (or an LLM agent) can call as a trusted tool instead of guessing.
+It trains and tunes a kernel model in one call, on your GPU, and hands back a **calibrated probability** for each prediction.
+The result is the exact and provably optimal solution for the objective you asked for.
+That makes it what a program (or an LLM agent) can call as a trusted tool.

-If you've used `scikit-learn`, the API will feel immediately familiar — just much faster, and built for the GPU.
+It uses a **scikit-learn–style API**, for easy integration into existing Python workflows.
+If you've used `scikit-learn`, the API will feel immediately familiar, just much faster, and built for the GPU.

 ![Ask in plain language, get a fast calibrated answer](docs/assets/torchkm-demo.gif)